47degrees/run-wild-run-free/presentation.md

 # Error handling #

-As they digg more in FP land they learn about the importance of ADTs and sealed hierarchies!
+As they dig deeper in FP land they learn about the importance of ADTs and sealed hierarchies!

 ```scala
 sealed abstract class AppException(msg : String) extends Product with Serializable